WarBuggy/in254/design.md

 * Every step—from selection, to integration, to beam activation—unfolds in mere minutes: cold, mechanical, and leaving no time to react.
 * A brief, disorienting pressure washes over in254 as the world fractures into light.
 * in254 is beamed directly to the colony’s control center, while the other three inmates are sent to the first three cells nearest the hub.

+## First moment inside the prison

+* in254 materializes at the central control area.
+* (The design feels utilitarian and subtly unnatural, clearly optimized for machines, with humans only accounted for during rare maintenance.)
+* A narrow hallway extends left and right, spanning two levels connected by staircases.
+* Bunkers line one side of the hallway, while the opposite side remains a bare, unbroken wall.
+* The colony is compact, housing only about 20 bunkers in total.
+* Each bunker glows with its own bright, sterile light, a small island of clarity in the gloom.
+* Dim, industrial lights run along the ceiling, casting long shadows and leaving most of the hallway in semi-darkness, periodically broken by the pulsating glow of red warning lights.

+## Tutorial

+* in254 is still reeling from the beam’s disorienting surge when the insistent voice of the shuttle AI reverberates through the suit’s speakers: “Sub-optimal life support levels.
+Immediate maintenance required.
+Initiate neuro-link sequence with colony system immediately!”
+* The central control area is filled with processor banks—tall, metallic blocks rising above human height.
+Some are fitted with small screens, others are blank and featureless.
+All of them are inactive, their systems dormant.
+* Prompt: “Press E to interact with objects.”
+* Following the instruction, in254 simply thinks the command.
+The backpack vibrates sharply, whirring to life.
+Four small metal tubes extend from it, connecting to the control desk.
+The interface initializes instantly, completing the sequence in mere seconds.
+* The processor banks hum to life as the colony AI comes online.
+Small screens flicker on across the banks, displaying streams of data and status indicators.
+* Its voice, calm but commanding, fills the space through the public speaker system: “Oxygen level at 28.54%.
+Manual override of backup life support system required!”
+* Prompt: "Press W, A, S, D to move to the backup life support system."
+* The backup life support system is a compact console mounted on the second level, clearly visible from the central control area.
+A large red activation button dominates the interface, accompanied by a few status lights and a small display.
+* in254 moves to the backup console using WASD controls.
+* Prompt: “Press E to interact with objects.”
+* Upon activation, the colony AI confirms: “Backup life support system online.
+Oxygen levels rising.”
+* The red warning lights in the hallway stop flashing.
+* The shuttle AI announces: “Stable life support system.
+Initiating colony supply drop for current cycle.”
+* It continues: "Uploading mineral production quota for this cycle."
+* Then it states: "In accordance with Penal Operations Continuity Directive 4.7.3(b)(ii), and supplementary operational extension mandates under Article 12.9(a), your temporal designation has been modified to assume interim colony supervisory operative status.
+Effective immediately, your credit accumulation threshold has been adjusted upward to accommodate extended operational retention, ensuring uninterrupted systemic continuity and maximal personnel deployment within designated parameters."
+* in254’s voice trembles with confusion: “What? …What does that mean?
+What do you mean by ‘credit adjusted upward’?”
+* AI replies: "Clarification: The total credit requirement for completion of your sentence has been recalculated.
+Adjustment reflects operational necessity to maintain optimal warden presence within the penal colony for an extended duration.
+No further explanation provided."
+* in254 touches their temple, initiating a neuro-link check of their account.
+* in254 shouts in disbelief: “WHAT?
+From X to ZZZZZ?
+This is bullshit....
+You cannot do this!”
+* Shuttle AI is silent.
+* in254 screams in protest: “No, this is bullshit!
+You cannot do that!
+I will not do this!”
+* The shuttle AI states evenly: “Failure to comply with emergency reassignment, cycle quota, or any other requirement will result in immediate suspension of supply deliveries, with outcomes unfavorable to all parties, including IN-254-C917X-PRX.
+Compliance is mandatory.”
+* The shuttle AI announces: “Supply beaming complete.
+Commencing hyperdrive initialization sequence.”
+* in254 shouts, panicked: “Wait!
+WAIT!
+You can’t do this.
+I’m going home in six months.
+You can’t do this to me!”
+* The shuttle AI begins the hyperjump countdown: “10… 9…”
+* Simultaneously, the colony AI’s voice comes through the suit’s speakers: “New production quotas have been assigned.
+Current operations are already four minutes behind projected schedule.”